 In the language of flowers, daisies have all sorts of meanings.
-They can represent hope, innocence, purity, first love, and many other things depending on who you ask.
-But there’s one thing daisies stand for that I’d like to focus on today: new beginnings.
+Depending on who you ask, they can represent hope, innocence, purity, first love, and many other things.
+But I’d like to focus on one thing daisies stand for today: new beginnings.
 For instance, the beginning of a new garden!

-If you’re looking to spruce up your home with a bright and cheery swath of these sunny blooms, you’ve come to the right place.
-Read on to discover my picks for the best daisies to plant in your backyard!
+You’ve come to the right place if you’re looking to spruce up your home with a bright and cheery swath of these sunny blooms.
+Discover my picks for the best daisies to plant in your backyard!

 Gloriosa daisies, also known under the alias of Black-Eyed Susans, are a deceptive little species.
 While technically not daisies, they still carry the name, so they still make the list!
 They don’t look much like the daisies many of us are used to seeing, with golden petals and a pitch-black or dark brown center.